Do you think you need a “job” to make money?

 Advertise that you are capable of cooking fresh, healthy meals and that you will purchase the necessary ingredients right before you come over to cook.

 Ask your potential customer to compare the cost of your services to the cost of eating out, per night.
 They might find that you are capable of producing a higher quality of meal for a similar price.

-Furthermore, you could advertise different types of deals, like say a “leftover package,” where you will cook a large amount of an easily stored food, so that they don’t have to have you come over every day.
+Furthermore, you could advertise different types of deals, like say a “leftover package” where you cook a large amount of an easily stored food so that they don’t have to have you come over every day.